Trademark Filing – Process & Documents Required

 Trademark Application Filing

 Once a trademark search is complete, determine the trademark class under which the application would be filed and the description of goods/services the mark would represent.
-Sign the Form 48 to provide the attorney with authorisation to file your trademark application.
+Sign the Form 48 to provide the attorney with authorization to file your trademark application.

 With the Form 48, the Attorney would file the application and provide TM-1.
 If TM-1 is acceptable, payment would be made to file the trademark application with the Government.